Thursday, October 12, 2017

 The latest release candidate has major improvements and delivers near arcade-busting gameplay:

 • You can thank the Blitter Chip for whizzing the graphics so fast and furious.
-If only more games had used this chip!
+If only more games had used this fascinating chip!

 • Sprite scaling is utilised for ultra-smooth results.
 Check out that road zooming up close, so impressive.